-Every Code reference in the fifteenth edition of Electrical Wiring-Commercial is the result of comparing each and every past Code reference with the 2014 NEC.
+Every Code reference in the sixteenth edition of Electrical Wiring-Commercial is the result of comparing each and every past Code reference with the 2017 NEC.
 As always, the authors review all comments submitted by instructors from across the country, making corrections and additions to the text as suggested.
 The input from current users of the text ensures that what is covered is what electricians need to know.

 - Emphasis is given to making the wiring of the Commercial Building conform to energy saving Standards.
-In other words, the wiring and connected loads in Electrical Wiring-Commercial are "Green." - Text and a figure was added about the requirement that the short-circuit current be marked at the service equipment.
-The value in the marking must be updated if this value changes due to modifications. - Information was updated on derating conductor ampacities for more than three current-carrying conductors in conduit or cables as well as for sunlight exposure. - Extensive changes were made to Article 690 for photovoltaic systems.
-The chapter in this text was revised to update these requirements.
+In other words, the wiring and connected loads in Electrical Wiring-Commercial are "Green." - Text and a figure were added about the requirement that the short-circuit current be marked at the service equipment, the calculation documented and distributed.
+The value in the marking must be updated if this value changes due to modifications. - Article 100: Definitions of "Readily Accessible" and "Structure" were revised. - 110.14(D): The use of a calibrated torque measuring device is required for tightening wire terminals. - 210.8: Direction is provided for measuring the distance from a sink for GFCI protection. - 210.8(B)(9): GFCI protection required in nondwelling crawl spaces.